maayamanoj/maayamanoj/Resume.md

 International Baccalaureate : United World College South East Asia Dover Campus

-Undergraduate (Current) : Bachelor of Science in Computer Science and Economics in Northeastern University.
+Undergraduate (Current) :
+- Bachelor of Science in Computer Science and Economics in Northeastern University.
+- Expected to graduate in 2028